 - Support for your immune health*

 - Support for your brain health and cognitive function*

 - Support for your energy levels and athletic performance by supplying a source of fast, clean-burning fuel*

 - Support for your cyclical ketogenic eating plan*

-It’s simple to incorporate MITOMIX® KETO Organic MCT Oil into your daily routine, but I caution you to take it slowly if you’re new to MCTs to avoid any unwanted gastrointestinal effects.
+It’s simple to incorporate Biothin® MCT Oil into your daily routine, but I caution you to take it slowly if you’re new to MCTs to avoid any unwanted gastrointestinal effects.

-I suggest starting with one teaspoon of MITOMIX® KETO Organic MCT Oil and gradually work up to one or more tablespoons a day.
+I suggest starting with one teaspoon of Biothin® MCT Oil and gradually work up to one or more tablespoons a day.
 At first, have it with another fat, such as with a handful of nuts, with ghee or butter in your coffee, or as one of the oils in your salad dressing.

-Once you’re fully adjusted, the sky’s the limit!
+Once you’re fully adjusted, you can feel confident adding it to any food or beverage.
 Add one or more spoonfuls to your favorite smoothie recipe, salads, soups and entrees.

-Go ahead, order your supply of MITOMIX® KETO Organic MCT Oil today and start reaping the many benefits that only MCTs can offer.
+Take control of your metabolic health with Biothin® MCT Oil, and start reaping the many benefits that only MCTs can offer.